-To run the upgrades for the modules, you can use the Gogo shell.
-Connect to the shell by executing telnet localhost 11311.
-Use the available commands in the upgrade namespace.
+After that, you can use the available commands in the upgrade namespace.
 For example:

+'''

-''' upgrade:list
+upgrade:list

 upgrade:execute

+upgrade:executeAll

 upgrade:check

+upgrade:checkAll

 verify:list

+verify:execute

-verify:execute '''
+'''

-By typing upgrade: list, the console will show you the modules you can upgrade since all their upgrade dependencies are covered.
+By typing upgrade:list, the console will show you the modules you can upgrade since all their upgrade dependencies are covered.
 If you do not see any modules, that is because we need to upgrade its dependencies first.
-You could enter the command scr:info {upgrade_qualified_class_name} to check which dependencies are unsatisfied.
-For example: scr:info com.liferay.journal.upgrade.
+You could enter the command scr:info {upgrade qualified_class_name} to check which dependencies are unsatisfied.
+For example: scr:info com.liferay.journal.upgrade.JournalServiceUpgrade

-JournalServiceUpgrade